DrSiemer/CodeMerger/README.md

     - Click "Copy Merged" to merge the selected files and prepend your custom prompt (configured in Settings).
 This is useful for providing ongoing context to an LLM
     - If you added wrapper text, a "Copy Wrapped" button will appear to include your project-specific intro/outro text.
 This is ideal for starting a new conversation
 - **Compact Mode**
-    - Minimize the main window to activate a small, always-on-top copy button
+    - Minimize the main window to activate the compact mode panel.
-    - Restore the app from the taskbar to return to the full view
+    - The panel contains three buttons:
+        - **Copy Wrapped**: Copies the code with your project-specific intro and outro texts.
+This button only appears if you have defined wrapper text for the project.
+        - **Copy Merged**: Copies the code with your default "Copy Merged" prompt.
+        - **Paste**: Opens the "Paste Changes" window.
+If you hold **Ctrl** while clicking, it will immediately apply the changes from your clipboard without opening the window (unless new files need to be created).
-    - The button is colored with your project's assigned color and shows the project name on hover
+    - The panel is colored with your project's assigned color.
-    - A warning icon will appear on the button if new files are found
+    - A warning icon will appear in the move bar if new files are found.
-    - A small "W" button is available for copying the wrapped version
-    - Double-click the move bar or use the close button to exit compact mode and show the main window again
+    - Double-click the move bar or use the close button to exit compact mode and restore the main window.

 ![Settings](./dev/screenshot_04.png "Settings")